The wealthiest grave containing the oldest golden artifacts ever found from the 5th millennium BC was discovered in the 1970s in Bulgaria.

 More rare relics were also found within the graves, including copper, exceptional flint tools, jewelry, shells of Mediterranean mollusks, pottery, obsidian blades, and beads.

 Varna, home to the largest known prehistoric necropolis in southeastern Europe, reflects an ancient belief system, a richness in cultural practices and complex funerary rites.

 It was an amazingly advanced civilization and the first known culture to craft golden artifacts.
 It was older than both the empires of Mesopotamia and Egypt.

 Evidence suggests goldsmithing first began in Varna between 4600 and 4200 BC.
-Craftsmen mastered metallurgy of copper and gold as advances were made.
+Craftsmen mastered the metallurgy of copper and gold as advances were made.
 Inhabitants now had something extremely valuable to trade.

 The inhabitants increased their contacts with neighbors in both the north and south, and this eventually opened up trade relations within the Black Sea and Mediterranean region.

 The settlements of Varna and the deep bay provided a comfortable harbor for ships sailing across the Black Sea, and it was of great importance for the development of the society thereby becoming a prosperous trading center.

 The metallurgists accumulated wealth, and, immediately, a societal gap developed with metallurgists at the top, followed by merchants in the middle, and farmers making up the lower class.

 Foundations for the emergence of a powerful and flourishing culture had been laid, and its influence permeated the whole of Europe for thousands of years to come.